jeog/TOSDataBridge/README_INSTALL.md

     - make sure you have the appropriate -serv and -engine binaries in /bin
     - create the Windows Service.

-8. Before we continue it's a good idea, possibly necessary, to add the tos-databridge binaries, or the whole directory, to your anti-virus's 'white-list'. ***There's a good chance that if you don't do this tos-databridge-engine[].exe, at the very least, may be stopped and/or deleted for 'suspicious' behavior.***
+8. Before we continue, it's a good idea, possibly necessary, to add the tos-databridge binaries, or the whole directory, to your anti-virus's 'white-list'. ***If not tos-databridge-engine-[build].exe may be stopped and/or deleted.
+If you run into problems connecting to the service/engine module or the TOS platform your be sure to check the logs/settings.***

 9. After the Windows Service has been successfully created run: